Anas-MG/Robot-Electronics-Projects/Arduino_ObstaclesAvoidRobot_UltraSonic_L298N/README.md

 ## Circuit Diagram - Tinkercard
+##### The project diagram should contain L298N Circuit but Tinkercard dosen't offer L298N, There is other circuit attached explaning L298N connection.
-##### Tinkercard dosen't have L298N H-bridge , This is the arduino circuit without L298N and Dc motors
+##### This is the arduino circuit without L298N and Dc motors
 <img src="https://user-images.githubusercontent.com/49666154/128810985-fdf2664e-83c6-4a8d-a168-b4ce82bab137.png" width="700px" >

 ##### This is L298N circuit using different app which has simillar connction to the project's L298N circuit